ESSS/jobs_done10/README.md

 ## Server ##

-jobs done includes a `flask` end point in `jobs_done10.server` which can be deployed using Docker:
+jobs done includes a `flask` end point in `jobs_done10.server` which can be deployed using Docker.
+This end point is tailored to receive the push event from a Webhook of a BitBucket Server instance.

 # Hello World #